UoB-COMSM0166/2025-group-4/README.md

 ### Overview

-This section focuses on **accessibility design** for players with disabilities within our gravity-based roguelike platformer.
-By aligning with the Sustainability Awareness Framework (SuSAF), we analyse the impacts and opportunities across five sustainability dimensions: **Social, Individual, Environmental, Economic, and Technical**.
-By embedding accessibility deeply into both **game mechanics and architecture**, we improve not only **player inclusiveness**, but also reinforce **sustainability goals** from technical and social perspectives.
+This section focuses on **accessibility design** for players with diverse abilities within `Puppy's Magical Adventure`.
+By aligning with the Sustainability Awareness Framework (SuSAF), we analyze the impacts and opportunities across the five sustainability dimensions.
+Our philosophy is that accessibility is not an add-on but an integral part of sustainable game design.
+By embedding accessibility deeply into both **game mechanics (like the simple gravity flip) and architecture (planning for adaptable UI)**, we aim to improve not only **player inclusiveness** but also reinforce broader **sustainability goals** from technical, social, and individual perspectives.

 ---

 ### Dimension Analysis

 ####  Social
-- **Inclusiveness**
-  Game supports **customizable controls**, allowing players with sensory or motor disabilities to participate equally.
+*   **Inclusiveness**:
+    We are committed to enabling as many players as possible to enjoy `Puppy's Magical Adventure`.
+Planned features include customizable controls (remappable keys beyond the default spacebar for gravity flip), which will allow players with certain motor disabilities to tailor the game to their needs and equally participate in navigating challenging biomes like the 'Mystic Cavern' (Section 3.1.4).

-- **Community Engagement**
+*   **Community Engagement**:
-  Accessible design helps players feel represented and included, promoting a sense of belonging.
+    When a game is accessible, it broadens its player base.
+This means more people can share their experiences, strategies for overcoming obstacles like the 'ShooterEnemy' (Section 4.4.1), and creations from the map editor (Section 5.2), fostering a more diverse and vibrant community around the game.

 ---

 ####  Individual
-- **Health & Wellbeing**
+*   **Health & Wellbeing**:
-  Accessibility features such as **reduced input complexity** and **visual clarity** support lower cognitive and physical stress.
+    Accessibility features directly contribute to player wellbeing.
+The simple core input (spacebar for gravity flip, Section 4.5) reduces physical strain.
+Clear visual differentiation between the player character, enemies (e.g., distinct enemy sprites in Figure 12), hazards (like spikes), and collectibles (coins) helps reduce cognitive load.
+Options to reduce screen shake or flashing effects (planned) will further support players sensitive to such stimuli.

-- **Learning & Agency**
+*   **Learning & Agency**:
-  Adjustable difficulty and **assistive hints** enhance learning pace and independent problem-solving.
+    Adjustable difficulty modes ('Easy' mode with 99 lives, Section 3.1.3) already provide a baseline of accessibility.
+The planned assistive hints (extending the concept from Section 4.2 for Random Mode) for particularly challenging sections can enhance the learning pace and empower players to overcome obstacles independently, fostering a sense of accomplishment.

 ---

 ####  Environmental
-- **Device Efficiency**
+*   **Device Efficiency**:
-  Accessibility features are implemented with minimal GPU impact, ensuring **low energy consumption** even on assistive hardware.
+    Accessibility features are being designed with performance in mind.
+For example, options for high-contrast modes or simplified visual effects will be implemented to ensure they do not significantly increase GPU load.
+This maintains the game's low energy consumption profile (as discussed in Section 9.2 Environmental), making it sustainable to run even on less powerful hardware often used with assistive technologies.

 ---

 ####  Economic
-- **No Paywalls**
+*   **No Paywalls for Accessibility**:
-  Accessibility options are available by default at no extra cost, ensuring **financial fairness**.
+    All planned and existing accessibility options (like adjustable difficulty or visual clarity improvements) are, and will always be, available by default at no extra cost.
+This ensures **financial fairness** and that accessibility is not treated as a premium feature.

-- **Wider Reach**
+*   **Wider Reach & Market Diversity**:
-  Inclusive design expands the game's potential audience, supporting long-term sustainability and **market diversity**.
+    An inclusive design inherently expands the game's potential audience.
+By catering to players with diverse needs, `Puppy's Magical Adventure` can reach a larger market, which contributes to its long-term economic sustainability and demonstrates social responsibility.

 ---

 ####  Technical
-- **Modular Accessibility**
-  Accessibility features are developed as **independent, reusable modules** to ease maintenance and future extension.

-- **WCAG Compliance**
-  Interface elements and interactions follow WCAG guidelines to ensure **accessibility compliance**.
+*   **Modular Accessibility Features**:
+    We plan to develop accessibility features (e.g., control remapping, text-to-speech for UI elements if complex menus are added) as **independent, reusable modules within our existing architecture (Figure 8)**.
+This approach will ease maintenance, allow for future extensions (e.g., adding new accessibility options), and ensure that these features integrate cleanly without compromising core game performance.

+*   **Alignment with WCAG Principles**:
+    While formal WCAG certification is a significant undertaking, our interface elements and interactions aim to align with its core principles.
+This includes ensuring sufficient color contrast for important game elements (player vs. background, text in tutorial prompts), clear visual distinction for interactive objects like `Coin` and `ExitGate` (Section 4.4.1), and keyboard navigability for menus.

 ---